ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 6.4 Qualitative Examples

-To illustrate how the two prompting paradigms differ, I distill the chain of thought for test_entry_04 into key stages.
+To illustrate how the two prompting paradigms differ, the chain of thought for test_entry_04 is distilled into key stages.
 Table 4 shows these steps for the tool-chain (T-2) and one-shot (M-2) methods.

 | Stage               | Tool-Chain (T-2)                                    | One-Shot (M-2)              |
 |---------------------|-----------------------------------------------------|-----------------------------|